notetiene/checkoin/misc/kisschain.md

 4. Quarantine duration should be incremental for each ban, e.g.: 3h, 12h, 72h, 2 weeks, 4 months, one year, etc.
 5. Any node signing more than one different block for the same head number will be banned (4) and its data ignored.
 6. In "cacophony mode" marginal blocks that are not widespread and lacking transactions number should be ignored, they are more likely to be on the fringe of the network, not having received some transactions on time because of QoS-like issues.
+7. In case of DDoS attack, the victim node should stop broadcasting transactions until the attack stops, not to be wrongfully banned for broadcast lag.
+In case of block discovery reward, if the price of the coin worth it, node admins should anticipate such cases by setting up rescue IP(s) and/or VPN, this foresight might be considered part of the KissChain QoS requirements.
+Or, as all nodes compute the same data, nodes could be cloned with the same reward-key(s), as ghosts or active nodes, to relieve each other in case of an attack.

 ## Authors